ubcctf/sapling-ctf-2022/README.md

 # CTF challenges

-The repository holding all challenges for MapleCTF 2022: UBC version.
+The repository holding all challenges for Sapling CTF 2022, a local CTF @ UBC hosted by Maple Bacon.